 Before we begin to understand how ice can help treat acne, we first need to discuss how acne forms.

 Each hair follicle in your skin--you have at least 5 million-- houses glands that produce an oil that keeps your skin moist and healthy.
 These glands are called sebaceous glands and they produce an oil called sebum.
 When the follicle is healthy, the hair grows normally and the sebum acts as a natural moisturizer that prevents skin from getting dry, cracked and damaged.

 The sebum naturally excretes from the pore and onto the surface of the skin.
+Those with oily skin experience an excess production of sebum, while those with dry skin experience an insufficient production of sebum.
 Sometimes dead skin cells, dirt, grime, oil and bacteria get into the pore and clog it.
-When the pore is clogged the sebum can’t release and the skin swells.
+When the pore is clogged, the sebum can’t release and the skin swells.
 When the skin above the pore remains intact, it creates a whitehead.
 If the skin opens the debris oxidizes and turns the acne into a blackhead.
 Other types of acne may form depending on the severity of the infection.

 Why Acne Forms

 Acne can turn up on the skin for a variety of reasons.
 Excess androgens—a sex hormone produced in both men and women—can cause an excess production of sebum, which can in turn increase the likelihood of acne.
 Other reasons include living in a dirty environment such as a polluted city or greasy and steamy kitchen.
 Unhealthy foods, re-worn sweaty clothing and harsh skin treatments can also cause or exacerbate acne.

 Clearer skin in as little as two weeks.